+ 25000 kg

 We work with local organisations, so that their projects have a direct impact on the local communities.
 We select them based on their experience, good practices in collecting used clothing, and level of transparency.

-In Poland, through the St. Brother Albert Aid Society, clothes are distributed to people suffering from homelessness.
-The remaining ones are managed according to the hierarchy of textile processing.
-In Slovakia, the collection is operated by Ekocharita, in the Czech Republic by Ubrania do Oddania, and in the UK by Yellow Octopus Group.
+In Poland, through the St. Brother Albert Aid Society, clothes are distributed to people in need.
+From 2025, part of the collected items is also passed to Wtórpol, which puts them into second-hand circulation.
+The remaining items are managed according to the hierarchy of textile processing.
+In Slovakia, the collection is operated by Ekocharita, in Lithuania by Refabrik, in Bulgaria by TexCycle, in the Czech Republic by Ubrania do Oddania, in North Macedonia by ECO-TEXT Group, and in the United Kingdom by Yellow Octopus Group.

 Does LPP profit from the collection?